RobbieHember/fcgadgets/README.md

 		* Dead organic matter dynamics
 		* Disturbance and management events occur
 		* Harvested wood products
-7.

-## TIPS & TRICKS
-* The **meta** dictionary tracks all necessary information about a project.
-It is meant to store parameters and assumptions and levers, but not large data.

 ## REFERENCES
 Downey, A.B., 2017.
 Modeling and Simulation in Python – Green Tea Press, 2.3. ed.
 Green Tea Press, Needham, Massaschusetts.